-Having said that, if you are a vegetarian, here are some things you like might like to know about the way we prepare food.
+If you are a vegetarian or vegan, here are some things you like might like to know about the way we prepare food.

 All vegetarian meals are prepared with separate boards, knives and implements, so you can be sure the same spatula used to fry bacon hasn't been used to turn your oatcakes!